lconcia/life_sciences_ml_at_tacc/docs/section1/python_refresher.rst

 This shows that dictionaries are **one-directional**: they map from keys to values (not the other way around).

 You can **change the value** associated with a key.
-For example, let’s say we decide to update the translation for `'one'`:
+For example, let's say we decide to update the translation for `'one'`:

 .. code-block:: python3